Crown Yachts Miami

 Effective cover stories for Miami bachelorette yacht surprises:

-• "Sunset cocktails at a waterfront bar": gets her dressed up and to the water.
-The marina area near Bayside and Watson Island is surrounded by waterfront dining, making this credible.
+• "Sunset cocktails at a waterfront venue": gets her dressed up and to the water.
+The marina area near Bayside and Watson Island is surrounded by waterfront dining, making this completely credible.
+She will expect a restaurant; she will find a yacht.

 • "Bachelorette photo shoot at the marina": explains why she needs to look her best and why the location is near the water.
-The MOH can say she booked a photographer for a golden-hour shoot.
+The MOH can say she hired a photographer for golden-hour portraits.
+Bride arrives camera-ready.

-• "Boat tour that a friend got tickets for": gets the bride mentally prepared to be near vessels without revealing it is a private charter for her specifically.
+• "A boat tour a friend got tickets for": gets the bride mentally prepared to be near vessels without revealing it is a private charter specifically for her.
+Works for brides who would find a private charter surprising but a general boat tour plausible.

 Group Coordination: Keeping the Secret